Construction, buildings & infrastructure – innovations for urban transformation

 Passenger transportation in urban areas is an increasingly important issue.
 We have already developed a wide range of solutions in this area, as our TWIN® elevator system shows.
 This is the only elevator system in the world in which two cabs travel independently of each other in the same shaft.
 The technology requires 25 percent less space to transport the same number of passengers.
-In the MULTI cable-free elevator system, several cabs travel in a single shaft – both vertically and horizontally.
-Our service and maintenance solution MAX makes passenger transportation even more reliable and reduces downtimes by up to 50 percent.
+In the MULTI cable-free elevator system, several cabs travel in a single shaft – both vertically and horizontally-, the space saving is even higher cutting by half the elevator footprint in tall buildings .
+Our IoT-based predictive maintenance service solution MAX makes passenger transportation even more reliable and reduces downtimes by up to 50 percent.

 Urbanization in the developing world means that demand for cement will remain high.
 Cement production is an energy-intensive process that traditionally uses coal, gas and oil to fire the kilns; as a result, CO2 emissions from cement plants are very high.
 To reduce these emissions, we offer technologies that use alternative fuels and raw materials (AFR).
 In addition to biomass materials such as sewage sludge, paper and wood, these include residues and waste materials such as domestic and commercial refuse.
 Many of these alternative materials can be converted into high-grade fuels.
 Thanks to the latest technology, 60 percent of fossil primary fuels are already being replaced in this way in Germany, and roughly 20 percent in the rest of Europe.
 We offer equipment for both thermal and mechanical processing.
 We already build plants that can be operated entirely using alternative fuels.
 This not only improves the efficiency of new plants, it also helps significantly reduce the use of scarce fossil resources.